uPortal-Attic/uportal-app-framework/docs/markdown/releasing.md

 ### Select a version

+#### Labeling pull requests

-Look at the [closed pull requests](https://github.com/UW-Madison-DoIT/uw-frame/pulls?q=is%3Apr+is%3Aclosed) that were done since the last release.
-There should be tags on pull requests that deem a release: major, minor, or patch (x.y.z respectively).
+Look at the [closed pull requests][uw-frame closed pull requests] that were done since the last release.
+There should be labels on pull requests communicating what kind of release it's appropriate to include them in: major, minor, or patch (x.y.z respectively).
+(See [Semantic Versioning][], especially if you're adding missing change-type labels on those closed pull requests.)

+#### Determining the release version from those labels

+The next release should be the least-significant kind of release appropriate to include all the changes.
+For example, if it's all patch-appropriate change, you're cutting a patch release, but if there's even just one breaking change, it's a major release.

 Now that you have a version you need to update that in a few places.